20 Hard Truths About Penis Size

 15. And their size is often beefed up.

-Yes, porn penises are usually (but not always) larger than the 5″-7″ category that the super majority of men find themselves in.
+Yes, porn penises are usually (but not always) larger than the five to seven-inch category that the super majority of men find themselves in.
 But don’t put too much stock in stats you find when trying to surmise a performer’s size.
-One well-known porn producer said that when it comes to cocks in porn the usual rule of thumb is: 7″ = 9″, 8″ = 10″ and 9″ = 12″.
+One well-known porn producer said that when it comes to cocks in porn the usual rule of thumb is: 7 inches equals 9 inches, eight inches equals ten inches and nine inches equals 12 inches.
 When asked about penises above 10 inches, he replied, “I’ve never seen one.”

 16. Porn is warping our idea of normal.

-Okay so all that big penis porn and exaggerated measuring is probably not helping a very common type of male body dysmorphia.
+Okay, so all that big-penis porn and exaggerated measuring is probably not helping a very common type of male body dysmorphia.
 Most men who seek treatment for the condition called “short penis” (smaller than 1.6 in. when flaccid and under 3 in. when erect) actually fall within normal penis size, according to one study.
-In a 2005 study of 92 men who sought treatment for short penis, researchers found that none qualified for the syndrome.
-When researchers looked at more than 50 studies spanning the course of 60 years, they found that 85% of women were satisfied with their partner’s penis size while only 55% of men felt good about their penises.
+In a 2005 study published in the journal Urology of 92 men who sought treatment for short penis, researchers found that none qualified for the syndrome.
+When researchers looked at more than 50 studies spanning the course of 60 years, they found that 85 percent of women were satisfied with their partner’s penis size while only 55 percent of men felt good about their penises.

 17. Micropenises are quite rare.

-A micro penis is one that measures less than 2.5 standard deviations below the mean average when stretched.
-We’re talking less than around two and three quarter inches.
-Only 0.6% of the population can boast of having a micropenis.
+A micropenis is one that measures less than 2.5 standard deviations below the mean average when stretched.
+We’re talking less than around 2.75 inches.
+Only 0.6 percent of the population can boast of having a micropenis.

 18. Anxiety about penis size is not correlated with actual size.